oscons/hydra-lfo/docs/_functions/floor.md

 ---
 {
   "function_name": "floor",
-  "title": "Roud down to the nearest number of digits", "function_category": "maths",
+  "title": "Round down to the nearest number of digits", "function_category": "maths",
   "description": "Rounds the current value down to the specified number of decimal places.
 This can\nbe used to discretize continous valued functions.", "doc": {
-    "title": "Roud down to the nearest number of digits", "command": [
+    "title": "Round down to the nearest number of digits", "command": [
       "floor(d)",
       "floor({d})"